Space Patrol Luluco

 Space Patrol Luluco (宇宙パトロールルル子, Uchū Patorōru Ruruko) is a Japanese anime television series created by Hiroyuki Imaishi and produced by Studio Trigger.
 It aired from April to June 2016 as part of the Ultra Super Anime Time programming block.

 Plot

-Luluco is a normal girl living in the solar system frontier space colonization zone Ogikubo.
+Luluco is a normal girl living in the Solar System frontier space colonization zone Ogikubo.
 Her father works for the zone's Space Patrol division.
 Despite being a part of this wondrous district full of alien immigrants, Luluco often lives an ordinary life as a student.
 When her father is accidentally frozen by alien contraband, Luluco is forced to request help from her father's Space Patrol division.
-She is appointed a member of the Space Patrol by the division chief, named Over Justice, in order to pay the fees required to revive her father.
+She is appointed a member of the Space Patrol by the division chief, Over Justice, in order to pay the fees required to revive her father.
 From then on, Luluco's previously normal life faces drastic changes as she is sent on daily missions to protect Ogikubo from space criminals.
 On these missions she bands together with her assigned partner and alien exchange student ΑΩ (pronounced "Alpha Omega") Nova, as well as their fairly normal mutual classmate Midori.